 The History of Kawachinagano Japanese Garden

-In 1993, Kawachinagano City in Osaka, Japan, sent a research group to Carmel, Indiana, to visit Carmel.
-In 1994, the signing of the Sister City agreement was held at Lovely Hall in Kawachinagano, Osaka, Japan.
+In 1993, Kawachinagano City in Osaka, Japan, sent a research group to visit Carmel.
+In 1994, the Sister City agreement was signed at Lovely Hall in Kawachinagano, Osaka, Japan.
 Carmel Sister Cities Inc. and the Kawachinagano International Friendship Association drew up an agreement regarding future city activities.

-Since then, both Carmel and Kawachinagano have had multiple exchanges, and have sent groups to visit each other’s cities.
-The two cities have collaborated on activities for many years, taking part in such things as exchange projects between police and fire departments, picture exchanges among students, study abroad opportunities, musical concerts and participation in Carmel’s International Arts Festival.
+Since then, Carmel and Kawachinagano have had multiple exchanges and sent groups to visit each other’s cities.
+The two cities have been collaborating on activities for many years, engaging in various projects and events.
+These include exchange projects between police and fire departments, picture exchanges among students, study abroad opportunities, musical concerts, and Carmel’s International Arts Festival participation.

 More Info